AnyLog-co/documentation/mapping data to tables.md

 ```
 Notes:
 * In the example above, the ID of the policy is set to ***london_mapping***.
 If not provided, when the policy is updated, a unique ID is generated.
-* For simplicity, the example is mapping 3 attributes from each reading (gmt, nitric, Nitrogen), users can update the mapping policy to include all attributes.
+* For simplicity, the example is mapping 3 attributes from each reading (gmt, nitric, nitrogen), users can update the mapping policy to include all attributes.

 Add the policy to the blockchain:
 <pre>